elokapina/bubo/README.md

 Manage users of an identity provider.

 Currently [Keycloak](https://www.keycloak.org/) is the only identity provider supported.
-The `users` command requires `admin` level bot privileges and currently just lists the usernames in the configured realm.
 See `sample.config.yaml` for how to configure a Keycloak client.

 Subcommands:

 * `list` (or no subcommand)

 List currently registered users.
+Requires admin level permissions.

-* `invite`
+* `create`

 Creates users for the given emails and sends them a password reset email.
 The users email will be marked as verified.
 Give one or more emails as parameters.
+Requires admin level permissions.

 ### Room power levels